mattermost/docs/source/administration/organizing.rst

 2) Threaded messaging

-On an agenda item message, you can select ``[...] > Reply`` to leave comments about an agenda item before of after a meeting to extended discussion.
+On an agenda item message, you can select ``[...] > Reply`` to leave comments about an agenda item before or after a meeting to extended discussion.

 3) Header links